 How to Plant Amaranth

 Amaranth plants grow well in average to rich, well-draining soil with equal amounts of nitrogen and phosphorus.
-Like many vegetable crops, it needs at least five hours of sunlight a day to do well.
-While it grows best in moist but well drained soil, it will tolerate somewhat dry soil too.
+Like many vegetable crops, they need at least five hours of sunlight a day to do well.
+While they grows best in moist but well drained soil, they will tolerate somewhat dry soil too.

 Amaranth seeds are very fine, so generally, the seeds are sprinkled over a prepared area after the risk of last frost has passed.
 Amaranth seeds can be started indoors as well about three to four weeks before the last frost date.

-Once the amaranth seeds have sprouted, they should be thinned to about 18 inches apart.
+Once the amaranth seeds have sprouted, they should be thinned to about 18 inches (46 cm.) apart.

 How to Grow Amaranth